aur42/examples/jobs/README.md

 The following directory contains a collection of commonly requested jobs scripts.

-As a general principle, it is better to propagate your Sphere `Events` via `Webhooks`.

-If however you want to forego this, these jobs scripts will show you how to use your Sphere application as your primary db.

 # Jobs

 1. `batch-fetch-and-filter-payments` - A batch job to fetch and filter payments by productIds.